xu-yuan1/openvino-docs/pages/get-started-guide/install-openvino-overview.rst

 * :ref:`Raspbian OS <doxid-openvino_docs_install_guides_installing_openvino_raspbian>`.

 .. note:: With the introduction of the 2022.1 release, the OpenVINO Development Tools can be installed **only** via PyPI.
-See :ref:`Install OpenVINO Development Tools <doxid-openvino_docs_install_guides_install_dev_tools>` for detailed steps.
+See :ref:`Install OpenVINO Development Tools <install_openvino_dev_tools>` for detailed steps.